-Payables are debts which needs to be settled in a year or more depending on their nature.
-Business thrive through trading of goods or offering services.
+Payables are debts that must be settled in a year or more, depending on their nature.
+Businesses thrive through the trading of goods or the offering of services.
 Such operations require support from suppliers or service providers.
 Raw materials or any business inputs are obtained on credit from suppliers.
-Even in case of retail business, a trader could not buy all the goods through cash.
+Even in the case of a retail business, a trader could not buy all the goods with cash.
 There comes the concept of allowing credit against the purchases.
 So, this credit policy holds good even for service providers.
-Thus, these inputs for the business results in recording payables.
-Before focusing on distinction between trade payable vs non trade payables, lets take a moment to understand the below terms to move into the differences:
+Thus, these inputs for the business result in recording payables.
+Before focusing on the trade payables vs non-trade payables, let’s take a moment to understand the following terms to move into the differences:

 - Trade Payables